microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-create-event-in-shared-delegated-calendar.md

 Because Adele is a delegate of Alex' primary calendar, Adele receives all meeting responses for that calendar on Alex' behalf.

-Signed in as Adele, get the [eventMessage](/graph/api/resources/eventmessage?view=graph-rest-1.0) that represents the response from Christie in step 4:
+Signed in as Adele, get the [eventMessage](/graph/api/resources/eventmessage?view=graph-rest-1.0) that represents the response from Christie in step 4.

+**Microsoft Graph permissions**

+Use the least privileged delegated permission, `Mail.Read.Shared`.
+For more information, see [mail permissions](permissions-reference.md#mail-permissions).

 # [HTTP](#tab/http)